datum360/Datum360-API-User-Guides/Matthew/PIM360/EIC/GET eics.md

 # GET /eic/list

 ## Description
-Gets a summary of all EICs
+Gets a list of all EICs.

 ## Required Capabilities
 * CanUseAPI